patrickjamesmarcellana/VOICEiT-A-Music-Forum-Website/README.md

 | Brett Harley Mider       | [ChorusMortis](https://github.com/ChorusMortis)                     |

 ## Acknowledgments
-The development team would also like to take a moment to acknowledge and credit the contributors/collaborators of the amazing, external libraries that were used in the development of this project.
+The development team would like to take a moment to acknowledge and credit the contributors/collaborators of the remarkable external libraries that were used in the development of this project.

 | Contributors/Organization                         | Libraries                                                                  | Remark                                         |
 | ------------------------------------------------- | -------------------------------------------------------------------------- | ---------------------------------------------- |